Our Guiding Principles

 Land Acknowledgement

-The AZ Health Zone Evaluation Team acknowledges that the lands on which we evaluate are the ancestral homelands of indigenous peoples who have stewarded this land since time immemorial.
+We acknowledge that the lands on which we evaluate are the ancestral homelands of indigenous peoples who have stewarded this land since time immemorial.
 The University of Arizona is a borderlands university located on the territory of the Hohokam, the Tohono O’odham, and the Pascua Yaqui peoples.
-We recognize the historical injustices perpetrated on Indigenous people and that colonialism is still an ongoing process and are mindful of our participation.
 We honor and celebrate the cultures and contributions of the Indigenous people throughout the State of Arizona.5

 References